Guide to Great Smoky Mountains National Park: Hikes, Activities, Lodging, and 8 Things You Didn’t Know

 camping smokies stream

-When’s the best time to visit?
-The weather is hottest during the summer months, which is when most visitors choose to come.
-Though it’s more crowded, summer is still generally considered the best time to come.
+When’s the best time to visit Great Smoky Mountains National Park?
+Though it’s crowded, summer is still generally considered the best time to come.

 Autumn is also a popular choice due to the changing colors of the leaves.
 Most people try to plan their vacations around those times of year.